dominicho97/flood-monitor/README.md

 ### **Key Features**
 - **Real-Time Data Pipeline**:
-  - Fetches live flood data from the API and stores it in Azure Blob Storage.
+  - Fetches live flood data from the API using Azure Data Factory and stores it in Azure Blob Storage.
 - **Data Transformation**:
   - Cleanses and flattens raw JSON data using Azure Databricks.
 - **Automation**: